 House on Gotland by ETAT ARKITEKTER

-Located south of Visby on the island Gotland, House on Gotland is a vacation house with natural and simple beauty, designed by ETAT ARKITEKTER for a family of four.
+House on Gotland is a vacation house located south of Visby on the island Gotland, designed by ETAT ARKITEKTER for a family of four.

 Situated in the Baltic sea the nature on the island is formed by a harsh climate and lime-filled soil, dominated by flowering meadows and low juniper bushes.
 The Gotlandic culture is deeply rooted in traditional sheep-herding and local handicraft, with a building tradition of plain and robust stone houses with strong material presence.